robriks/blockchain-developer-bootcamp-final-project/README.md

 ```
 npm install
 ```
+Note that this command will need to be run again later inside the truffle-test-inside-this-directory to run the 46 accompanying unit tests.

 Start a local blockchain using the Hardhat dependency you just installed:
 ```
 npx hardhat node
 ```

+Grab the private keys of the first two accounts provided by the Hardhat node you just started and import both into MetaMask with the "Import Account" button under the Accounts tab.
+These accounts are your buyer and seller addresses, provided with 10000 test ETH by default.

 In a new terminal, run the deployment script to deploy the marketplace contract on localhost network (this network must be specified as the default is currently set to Rinkeby in the hardhat.config.js file):
 ```